 Place the pistachio nuts in a food processor and whizz around to chop them up slightly.
 Don’t over-process them.
 You want to have some largish pieces of nuts in the biscuits.
 If you don’t have a food processor don’t worry.
 You can chop these nuts by hand using a sharp knife and a chopping board.

-Pour the chopped nuts into the mixing bowl with the dough (image 1 above) then gently work then through, so that they are evenly distributed into the dough (image 2 above).
+Pour the chopped nuts into the mixing bowl with the dough (image 1 above) then gently work them through, so they are evenly distributed into the dough (image 2 above).

 Slice and bake